 Seller property disclosure

-What the seller states in writing about known issues or conditions.
+What the seller states in writing about known Material issues or conditions.

 Roanoke tip: Standard Virginia disclosure forms are used.
 Review carefully, especially for roof age, moisture in basements, and the condition of major systems.